priyancjain/NL2Mongo/README.md

 ## License

-[Add your license information here]
+MIT License

 ## Support

-For support and questions, please [add contact information or issue reporting guidelines]
+For support and questions, please reach out to priyanshijain1628@gmail.com